Extraction

 Circuit selection

-Each circuit has 4 properties that are used for filtering and selection; instruction, chip, type, and name.
+Each circuit has 4 properties for filtering and selection; instruction, chip, type, and name.

 (i.e. arithmetic corresponds to ArithInstructions or ecc to EccInstructions).
 The instructions are selected as